PhilipBridges/MEAN-starter/README.md

 2. Change the environment configs in client/src/environments for client variables.
 3. Run 'ng serve' in client directory.
 4. Run 'npm run dev' in server directory.

+Has MD Bootstrap for the style.
+It has basic register/login routes with an updating navbar after logging in.
+Also comes with basic paginated messaging.

+Backend is MongoDB using Feathers for the API and Feathers-Mongoose as an ORM.